Skip to content

 • MSW students in the grounded two-year program

-• MSW three-year students if residing in a geographic area that can accommodate attendance at monthly meetings (some of which will be facilitated in-person at the University of Utah) AS WELL as accommodate a second-year practicum placement in a Granite or Salt Lake City School District school.
+• MSW three-year students if residing in a geographic area that can accommodate attendance at monthly meetings (some of which will be facilitated in-person at the University of Utah) AS WELL as accommodate a second-year practicum placement in a school.

 • Also, please note that students cannot receive more than one Department of Education Funded grant, and should not apply for BOTH the IPEP and the school mental health fellowship.
 If you need additional information regarding the better fit, please read through the information and/or reach out the Principal Investigators